blackspherefollower/buttplug.io/content/pages/about.markdown

 your needs with whatever the toy manufacturer gives you.
 Buttplug is a way around that.
 Buttplug software allows developers to easily build applications, games, and other software that will control all sorts of toys, instead of just one type of toy.
+Better yet, Buttplug is open source, so if you want to write your own software to do whatever it is you want, you have access to all the functionality you need.

-In terms of extensibility, Buttplug is built to take care of both simple and exotic needs.
+Buttplug is built to take care of both simple and exotic sex toy needs.
 What if the application you want to use only supports vibration, but you want to use it with electrostim?
-It may not be a perfect replication of the feeling, but Buttplug provides a way to at least try that kind of pairing.
-Be it a normal bluetooth vibrator, all the way up to position controlled fucking machines, Buttplug is there to make sure it works.
+It may not be a perfect replication of the feeling, but Buttplug provides a way to try that kind of pairing.
+Be it a normal bluetooth vibrator, all the way up to position controlled fucking machines, Buttplug is there to help make sure you get off in the way you want.

 # Buttplug - For Developers